-Think of it as Containers-as-a-Service: you submit to a Fargate Cluster a definition of the containers you wish to run and it schedules them.
+Think of it as Containers-as-a-Service: you submit a definition of the containers you wish to run to a Fargate Cluster and it schedules them.
 Fargate Clusters are virtual and dimensionless, they represent an "infinite" amount of compute capacity.
 So serverless, right?
 You can develop your application in a Docker environment and then run it at scale with Fargate.
 (Note: Fargate is available only in the US East region at the moment.)

 The Kubelet in Kubernetes is the "node agent", servicing between the Kubernetes Scheduler and a Container Runtime like Docker on the Node.
 It provides hooks for other Kubernetes components to fetch metrics, status and container logs.
 What the virtual-kubelet provides is a virtual node, in this case with "infinite" capacity backed by Fargate: